OpenNaja/cobra-tools/docs/Guides/ACSE/Scripting-Guide/Content-Packs.md

 The following instructions will show you how to create your first Content Pack.

 ### Content Pack Location and Folder

 Navigate into the game ovldata folder and create a custom folder named after your mod.
-If we were to use 'ExampleContentPack' as our mod name, we would create the
+If we were to use 'ExampleContentPack' as our mod name, we would create the `ovldata\ExampleContentPack` folder.
-``{platform}\ovldata\ExampleContentPack`` folder.

 ### Adding a Manifest File

 The Manifest file defines the Content Pack; it gives the module a name used later by the engine to bootstrap the content initialization and a unique ID used to check if the module has been loaded before.
 It is important that these two (Name and ID) are unique for the module to load properly.

-Content of {platform}\ovldata\ExampleContentPack\Manifest.xml
+Content of `ovldata\ExampleContentPack\Manifest.xml`
 ```xml
 <ContentPack version="1">
   <Name>ExampleContentPack</Name> <!-- This must match your folder name -->